Current Station - Laurel, Maryland

 AB4SK - Camp Howard, Korea - 1973-1974

 I arrived in Camp Howard, Korea in late June 1971 and was assigned to Company B, 304th Signal Battalion.
 Although I was officially a Teletype Operator, I never actually worked as one.
 My aptitude for electronics and circuits found me assigned instead to the wiring and maintenance of an underground bunker communication center.
-In 1973 the post Chaplain, who was a ham radio operator, decided it would be a good idea to build a MARS station on post.
-He approached my commanding officer and I was reassigned, along with Jim Goebel (WB6EAQ) and Scott Vercellono (WA6HIK), to the procurement, installation and operation of the MARS station.
+In 1972-1973 the post Chaplain (now Dr. Timothy C Tatum, Chaplain (Colonel) US Army Ret., ham radio operator K6SLK), thought it would be good for morale to build a MARS station on post.
+He traveled all over Korea to find excess Collins radios and pieces of a tower.
+He then approached my commanding officer and I was reassigned, along with Jim Goebel (WB6EAQ) and Scott Vercellono (WA6HIK), to the installation and operation of the MARS station.

 Initially we built a shack under the water tower but soon outgrew it.
 One day I drove a 10-ton tractor to the Property Disposal Office in Seoul and "procured" a surplus trailer.
 We located the trailer next to the water tower and created the MARS station inside.
 We had two operating positions and a lounge in the trailer.
 All equipment was built into consoles and the cables were accessible by opening the trailer doors.
 Notice that we even had an air conditioner, a real scarce item in Korea in 1973!

 The horizon was really clear towards the US and our homebuilt cubical quad antenna did an excellent job.

 I ran the station until my company relocated to Camp Long, Korea where I established MARS station AB4DL.

 Here's a Chronological History of Camp Howard, Korea.

 WA3WZF/HL9KZ - Su Hyung Nee, Korea - 1973-1974